the-guild-org/conductor/README.md

 npx @graphql-conductor/bin ./conductor.config.yaml
 ```

-For more details on setting up and running Conductor, refer to our documentation.
+For more details on setting up and running Conductor, [refer to our documentation](https://the-guild.dev/graphql/gateway).

-# Documentation & Community

-For detailed documentation, visit Conductor's GitHub page.
-Join our community on Twitter, LinkedIn, Discord, and YouTube for support and discussions.

 ## Contributions